-Overarching Need There is inconsistency or lack of standardization in operational processes across departments or functions
+Overarching Need Butler High School reviewed student and teacher attendance data for the past 3 years.
+93% of teachers were absent 6 days or more.
+41% of our students were absent at least 10% of their enrolled days.

 How severe is the need?
 High

-Is the need trending better or Unknown
+Is the need trending better or Worse

 worse over time?

 Can Root Causes be Yes

 Identified?

 Priority Order 3